 Hurry!
 This program will only be available until December 31, 2019, and the amount of home purchase and/or home repair financial assistance is limited.

-IUPUI’s anchor housing program offers down payment assistance to full-time employees interested in buying a home near the IUPUI campus.
-It also offers financial assistance to make exterior home repairs to full-time employees who own and occupy a home in the targeted geography.
+The IUPUI Anchor Housing program offers down payment assistance to qualified full-time employees interested in buying a home near the IUPUI campus.
+The program also offers financial assistance to make exterior home repairs to qualified full-time employees who currently own and occupy a home in select neighborhoods around the IUPUI campus.

 Homebuyers must participate in pre-purchase homeownership advising.
 Learn about advising and related costs here.

 Unbiased loan officers will help you compare interest rates, and down payment and loan terms.
 Learn about advising and related costs here.

 Homebuyers must take a homebuyer education class.
 Learn about the class and related costs here.

 Current homeowners in the approved area could qualify to receive funding for exterior improvements.

 Current homeowners in the approved area could receive assistance from INHP with selecting contractors.

 * * Funds are limited and aren’t guaranteed.
 Depending upon the response and eligibility, funds cannot be guaranteed to be available to all full-time IUPUI employees.